aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 # Your First Multisig

-This tutorial introduces assorted [K-of-N multisigner authentication](../concepts/accounts.md#multisigner-authentication) operations, and supplements content from the following tutorials:
+This tutorial introduces assorted [K-of-N multi-signer authentication](../concepts/accounts.md#multisigner-authentication) operations, and supplements content from the following tutorials:

 * [Your First Transaction](./first-transaction.md)
 * [Your First Coin](./first-coin.md)